-So, in order not to go further, how do I store my coffee well?
+So, in order not to go any further, how do I keep my coffee well?

 Make sure you do not buy (but above all open!)
-Packages that you will not finish in about ten days or at most a few weeks.
+Packages that you will not finish within ten days or at most a few weeks.
 Helps the coffee stay fresh by avoiding risky behaviors (heat, air, humidity).

-But remember: Our coffees are vacuum-packed and subsequently in a protected atmosphere, precisely to eliminate as much oxygen contamination as possible already in the closed package, you can find here our proposals of the moment.
+But remember: Our coffees are vacuum-packed and subsequently in a protected atmosphere, precisely to eliminate as much oxygen contamination as possible already in the closed package, in coffee shop you can find our proposals of the moment.